 With respect to general obligation bonds, all funds necessary for timely payment of principal and interest are deposited in the statutorily created Bond Security and Redemption Fund at least 15 days in advance of the due date.
-If an impoundment payment required in connection with operating notes is payable within 45 days before the due date, then the payments must be deposited in the Bond Security and Redemption Fund at least 45 days in advance of the due date.
+Furthermore, if operating notes are outstanding, no impoundment payments required in connection with operating notes may be made until the amounts required to be paid into the State's Bond Security and Redemption Fund during the ensuing 30 days have been so deposited.

 With respect to general obligation notes, funds for the payment of principal and interest are deposited in a separate and distinct account within the statutorily created Capital Improvement Fund for the repayment of notes.
 Proceeds of general obligations may also be used to retire notes.
-The Wisconsin Statutes specifically provide that if, at any time, there is not on hand in the Capital Improvement Fund sufficient money for the payment of principal and interest on general obligation notes, then the Department of Administration shall transfer to the Capital Improvement Fund, from an irrevocable and unlimited appropriation as a first charge upon all revenues of the State, the amount necessary to make the payment of principal and interest on general obligation notes when due.
+The Wisconsin Statutes specifically provide that if, at any time, there is not on hand in the Capital Improvement Fund sufficient money for the payment of principal and interest on general obligation notes, then the Department of Administration shall transfer to the Capital Improvement Fund, from an irrevocable and unlimited appropriation as a first charge upon all revenues of the State, the amount necessary to make the payment of principal and interest on general obligation notes.

 Interest on the outstanding CP Notes and EMCP is paid when due.
-It is collected in the same manner as other general obligation notes and is deposited quarterly in advance with the respective issuing and paying agent on the first business day of February, May, August, and November.
+It is collected in the same manner as other general obligation notes and is deposited quarterly, in advance, with the respective issuing and paying agent on the first business day of February, May, August, and November.